roee-tal/tiny-url/README.md

 # Tools
 ### Databases:
-- Redis
+- Redis: Mapping the long URL to a short one.
-- MongoDB
+- MongoDB: For users management.
-- Cassandra
+- Cassandra: For clicks statistics.
 ### Container
 - Docker